-Frontenac Grape is a woody vine that is typically grown for its edible qualities.
-It produces clusters of deep purple round fruit with navy blue overtones which are usually ready for picking from early to mid fall.
+Frontenac Gris Grape is a woody vine that is typically grown for its edible qualities.
+It produces clusters of peach round fruit with coppery-bronze overtones which are usually ready for picking in mid fall.
 The fruits have a sweet taste and a juicy texture.